vaibhavvatsbhartiya/School-Management-System-API/README.md

 2. Connected to MongoDB Atlas ✅.
 3. Create route for Students ✅.
 4. Create route for Teachers ✅.
-5. Create route for Classes.
+5. Create route for Classes ✅.
 6. Create controllers for Students, Teachers & Classes.
 7. Add JWT Auth.
 8. Protect routes to ensure only authorized users can perform operations.